How did you spend your yearlong leave from Lafayette?

 Sometimes just having the space and time to think about something deeply, whether it’s something you’re re-examining, or something new, gives you insight into how to better teach, or maybe something serendipitous occurs that suggests how to frame some idea to open up a line of thought to a student.

 What do you plan to address next in your research?

-What was the highlight?
+What was the highlight of your yearlong leave?

-What did you miss most about Lafayette?
+What have you missed most about Lafayette?